-The LPI Board serves to drive the development of LPI in the furtherance of its mission: to promote use of open source by supporting the people who work with it.
+The Linux Professional Institute (LPI) Board serves to drive the development of LPI in the furtherance of its mission: to promote use of open source by supporting the people who work with it.
 Directors provide strategic high-level direction and oversight over all facets of LPI’s certification, education, membership and other activities.

 As one of the LPI’s Board of Directors, you will: